 Yes, you can opt out of the Scheme.
-If you are thinking of opting out you might first want to consider an alternative option, which is to move to the 50/50 section of the Scheme.
+If you are thinking of opting out, you might first want to consider moving to the 50/50 section of the Scheme.
 In the 50/50 section, you pay half your normal contributions in return for half your normal pension build-up.
 To find out more, see the section on Flexibility to pay less.

-If, having considered the 50/50 option, you still decide the LGPS is not for you, you can leave the LGPS at any time on or after your first day of eligible employment by completing an opt out form.
+If, having considered the 50/50 option, you still decide the LGPS is not for you, you can leave the LGPS by completing an opt out form.
 An opt out form is available here.
 Your employer is not allowed to provide you with an opt out form.
 You might want to take independent financial advice before making the final decision to opt out.